XuLiWu/aesthetics_assessment_using_graphs/readme.md

-## Aspect Ratio and Spatial Layout Aware Image Aesthetics Assessment UsingGraph Attention Network
+## Aspect Ratio and Spatial Layout Aware Image Aesthetics Assessment Using Graph Attention Network
 ### Overview
 There are two stages in the pipeline.
 - **Feature Graph Construction**